Request Free, One-on-one Academic Assessment

 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Acworth students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Acworth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Atlanta District Curriculum Used in Our In-Home Tutoring Programs

 The Atlanta Public Schools are part of the Fulton County School System.
 The curriculum the schools follow focuses on the development and application of skills and knowledge that is set by the State of Georgia.
 The core curriculum areas are Language Arts, Science, Mathematics, and Social Studies.
 All Fulton County Schools also use the STEM Program.
 STEM refers to Science, Technology, Engineering, and Mathematics.

 We currently cover the following Atlanta-area school districts: Atlanta Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Atlanta Tutor Today.